Skip to main content

 Export and import

-Screenshot of the menu for triggering the import and export of stored searches
+Menu for triggering the import and export of stored searches

-Screen showing the dialog for importing stored search queries
+Dialog for importing stored search queries